 - Zero-Level: Simple-V is not implemented (at all) in hardware.
-This Level is required to be listed because all capabilities of Simple-V must be Soft-emulatable by way of Illegal Instruction Traps. - Ultra-embedded: setvl instruction.
-Register Files as Standard Power ISA. scalar identity behaviour implemented. - Embedded: svstep instruction, and support for Hardware for-looping in both Horizontal-First and Vertical-First Mode as well as Predication (Single and Twin) for the GPRs r3, r10 and r30.
-CR-Field-based Predicates do not need to be added. - Embedded DSP/AV: 128 registers, element-width overrides, and Saturation and Mapreduce/Iteration Modes. - High-end DSP/AV: Same as Embedded-DSP/AV except also including Indexed and Offset REMAP capability. - 3D/Advanced/Supercomputing: all SV Branch instructions; crweird and vector-assist instructions (setbefore-first etc); Swizzle Move instructions; Matrix, DCT/FFT and Indexing REMAP capability; Fail-First and Predicate-Result Modes.
+This Level is required to be listed because all capabilities of Simple-V must be Soft-emulatable. - Ultra-embedded: setvl instruction and context-switching of SVSTATE to/from SVSRR1.
+Register Files as Standard Power ISA. scalar identity implemented. - Embedded: svstep instruction, and support for Hardware for-looping in both Horizontal-First and Vertical-First Mode as well as Predication (Single and Twin) for the GPRs r3, r10 and r30.
+CR-Field-based Predicates do not need to be added.
+Embedded DSP/AV: 128 registers, element-width overrides, and Saturation and Mapreduce/Iteration Modes. - High-end DSP/AV: Same as Embedded-DSP/AV except also including Indexed and Offset REMAP capability. - 3D/Advanced/Supercomputing: all SV Branch instructions; crweird and vector-assist instructions (set-before-first etc); Swizzle Move instructions; Matrix, DCT/FFT and Indexing REMAP capability; Fail-First and Predicate-Result Modes.